Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 zimbabwe itinerary map gps

 This is our 1,000km very hilly itinerary of Zimbabwe.
-It is quite off-the-beaten-path, not touching any of the most popular tourist points of interests and attractions of the country, like Mana Pools National Park or the Victoria Falls.
+It is quite off-the-beaten-path, not touching any of the most popular tourist points of interest and attractions of the country, like Mana Pools National Park or Victoria Falls.

 We honestly think though that this is probably the best route for a bike trip in Zimbabwe, never boring, always scenic, diverse, and interesting.

-The elevation gain of about 10,000 meters and the predominance of gravel roads make this bike ride definitely not a beginners’ affair.
-You’ll sweat a lot but it will be worth.
+The elevation gain of about 10,000 meters and the predominance of gravel roads make this bike ride definitely not a beginner’s affair.
+You’ll sweat a lot but it will be worth it.

 Cycling Africa Zimbabwe